Teast

 Final Thoughts: Don’t Overpay for the Wrong Course

-CELTA is a world-class qualification—but for most new teachers, it’s overkill.
+CELTA is a respected qualification—but for most new teachers, it’s overkill.

 Ultimately, the best course is the one that fits your goals.
-Think about your teaching audience (kids or adults), preferred location, and whether you need hands-on training or flexibility.
-Don’t chase the most expensive course just for the name—chase the one that gets you where you want to go.
+Think about your audience (kids or adults), preferred location, and whether you need advanced recognition or just a flexible entry point.
+For most teachers, TEFL—or a Level 5 TEFL if you want the upgrade—is the smarter choice.

 👉 Suggested Links: